yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 * [GROOVY-7683](https://issues.apache.org/jira/browse/GROOVY-7683): Memory leak when using Groovy as JSR-223 scripting language

+???

+* Due to a calling a groovy job at the end of each build, need to reboot jenkins

 --

 * [JENKINS-42189](https://issues.jenkins-ci.org/browse/JENKINS-42189): Groovy 2.4.8 interoperability issues

+???

+* Tried to integrate groovy 2.4.8, failed due to pipeline plugin reimplementing a garbage collector

 --

 * [IVY-654](https://issues.apache.org/jira/browse/IVY-654): Share cache with locking

+???
+* Explain concurrency issues (repository/resolution cache dir: not locked)

 --
  ```groovy